-No financial obligation or assessment, of any kind, other than provided in the Bylaws, shall be placed upon or requested of the Clubs or their members by the District as per Optimist International Bylaws Article VII.
+No financial obligation or assessment, of any kind, other than provided in the Bylaws, shall be placed upon or requested of the Clubs or their members by the District as per Optimist International Bylaws Article VIII.
 Section 5.C. (rev. 8/1/2021).

-Annual dues payable by a newly affiliated Club shall commence on the first day of the third month following that month in which the Club is officially organized, such payments will be based on the number of members enrolled in the International office on that date (Optimist International Bylaws Article VIII, Section 2.C).
-Any Club more than 90 days in arrears for any indebtedness to Optimist International or to the District shall be considered not in good standing and may have its Charter revoked by action of the International Board of Directors as per Optimist International Bylaws Article VIII, Section 4 (rev. 08/03/2019).
+Annual dues payable by a newly affiliated Club shall commence on the first day of the third month following that month in which the Club is officially organized, such payments will be based on the number of members enrolled in the International office on that date (Optimist International Bylaws Article IXVIII, Section 2.C).
+Any Club more than 90 days in arrears for any indebtedness to Optimist International or to the District shall be considered not in good standing and may have its Charter revoked by action of the International Board of Directors as per Optimist International Bylaws Article IXVIII, Section 4 (rev. 08/03/2019).

 District Dues will be billed with the Optimist International Invoice and paid by Clubs to Optimist International.
 Optimist International will then pay the District (rev. 08/03/2019).